Extermination (comics)

-"Extermination" is a five-part comic book crossover event published by Marvel Comics from August to December 2018 featuring the X-Men.
+"Extermination" is a five-part comic book crossover storyline published by Marvel Comics from August to December 2018 featuring the X-Men.

 Publication history

-The event concludes a storyline that began in November 2012 during Brian Michael Bendis' run as writer on All-New X-Men, a series that debuted as part of the Marvel NOW! initiative.
+The storyline concludes a storyline that began in November 2012 during Brian Michael Bendis' run as writer on All-New X-Men, a series that debuted as part of the Marvel NOW! initiative.
 In All-New X-Men, Beast travels back in time to bring the original 1960's X-Men (Cyclops, Angel, Iceman, Beast, and Marvel Girl) to the present day so that they would be able to prevent the mistakes caused by their future counterparts.
 The time-displaced X-Men end up staying in the present, forming their own X-team alongside Wolverine, Oya, and Kid Apocalypse.
 Following the conclusion of All-New X-Men, the story of the time-displaced original five continued in X-Men Blue, which saw them working under the tutelage of Magneto with Jimmy Hudson and Bloodstorm, developing new relationships in the modern day, most notably Angel's relationship with Wolverine, Iceman being outed as gay, Beast experimenting with dark magic, Cyclops reuniting with his father and trying to come to terms with the actions of his future self and Jean Grey coming to terms with her own deaths and subsequent resurrections.

-Extermination was officially announced in April 2018 by Marvel editor-in-chief C. B. Cebulski as part of Marvel's Fresh Start initiative, with further details being revealed at the C2E2 convention in Chicago.
-In the lead-up to the event, all current X-books were cancelled and had special post-credit scenes added to them by Extermination writer Ed Brisson and artist Oscar Bazaldua.
+"Extermination" was officially announced in April 2018 by Marvel editor-in-chief C. B. Cebulski as part of Marvel's Fresh Start initiative, with further details being revealed at the C2E2 convention in Chicago.
+In the lead-up to the storyline, all current X-books were cancelled and had special post-credit scenes added to them by Extermination writer Ed Brisson and artist Oscar Bazaldua.